JackHall-IT/osticket-prereqs/README.md

 <p>

 14.)
-On IIS go to sites, default , osTicket, on the right, click Browse :80
+On IIS go to sites, default Web Site, osTicket, on the right, click Browse :80.
+This will take you to the osTicket installer page.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>